HelloTexty

 Decision Rule

-If the wording fits the limit but says little, rewrite before trimming.
-If the text repeats the keyword without adding clarity, simplify it.
+If text fits the limit but could describe any page, rewrite it.
+If it repeats the keyword without adding a useful distinction, cut it.

 Common Mistake